 First Choice Homes Oldham, First Place, 22 Union Street, Oldham, OL1 1BE

 When you contact us to exercise any of your information rights, we will normally ask for proof of identity in order identify that we are dealing with the right person.
 We feel that this gives everyone assurance that information security is being addressed in a reasonable and proportionate way.

 We hope that this guide gives you confidence that we have all of the right things in place to do the right thing by you.
 Sometimes we might fall a bit short and if we do, we would really appreciate it if you could let us know what has gone wrong and we will try to put it right for you.
-If you want to contact us about anything you feel has gone wrong, or you want to give us feedback about how we can do things better, then please feel free to use our Complaint and Feedback process that can be found on our webpages or use the online form on our website.
+If you want to contact us about anything you feel has gone wrong, or you want to give us feedback about how we can do things better, then please feel free to use our complaints process that can be found on our webpages or use the online form on our website.